discoverygarden/bcelndora/docs/devops.md

 ## Introduction

+The stack is managed using the following tools:
+ -  Ansible
+ -  Helm
+ -  Kubectl
+ -  aws cli

-The stack is managed using the following tools, Ansible, Helm, Kubectl, and the aws cli.
-This document will explain how to add new nodes, and intall/upgrade sites.
+This document will explain how to add new nodes, and install/upgrade sites.

 ## Installing/Updating sites

 Each site is contained within a Kubernetes namespace, and each service is installed via a helm chart.
-To simplify management shell scripts have been created and are stored in the `/opt/helm_values/scripts` directory on the dc server.
-The helm configuration for each site is stored in a directory in `/opt/helm_values` with subdirectories for each service.
+To simplify management, shell scripts have been created and are stored in the `/opt/helm_values/scripts` directory on the dc server.
+The helm configuration for each site is stored in a directory in `/opt/helm_values` with sub-directories for each service.

-The file tree below show what files will be used to manage the sites.
+The file tree below show the files which will be used to manage sites:
 ```
 /opt/helm_values
 ├── dc